farzadab/agile/report.md

 (2) Jun04_12-27-48 - hidden_layers = 1 * [512] :  (parent: Jun04_11-27-24)
 (1) Jun04_12-27-26 - hidden_layers = 2 * [256] :  (parent: Jun04_11-27-24) **best**
 (2) Jun04_12-34-08 - hidden_layers = 3 * [256] :  (parent: Jun04_11-27-24)

+## Commit ....

+env: HalfCheetahNew-v0

+Reason: maybe HalfCheetah is easier?

+Jun04_14-00-01
+Jun04_15-00-20
+Jun04_16-12-35

+Learning is not bad, but finishes higher than the Crab environment, but still the resulting MPC does not produce good motions --- going back to the basics as Michiel suggested.